📈 Ready to invest in these stocks? Open a free account — commission-free trades, no minimum deposit. | Prices delayed 15 min. Not investment advice.

 Source: U.S. Bureau of Labor Statistics, CPI-U (not seasonally adjusted).
 Next update: May 12, 2026.

 The March 2026 spike was driven almost entirely by energy prices, which rose 10.9% in a single month — led by a 21.2% jump in gasoline prices linked to Middle East tensions.
-Core inflation (which strips out food and energy) was more moderate at 2.6% annually, suggesting the underlying trend is closer to the Fed’s 2% target.
+Core inflation (which strips out food and energy) was more moderate at 2.6% annually, suggesting the structural answer to what is inflation doing beneath the surface is closer to the Fed’s 2% target.

 What is the rate of inflation right now compared to recent history?
-The current 3.3% is well below the 40-year peak of 9.1% reached in June 2022 — but it’s above the Federal Reserve’s long-term 2% target, which is why interest rates remain elevated heading into 2026.
+The current 3.3% is well below the 40-year peak of 9.1% reached in June 2022 — but it remains above the Federal Reserve’s long-term 2% target, which is why interest rates have stayed elevated heading into 2026.

-Inflation does not have a single cause — it is typically the result of several forces acting simultaneously.
-Here are the three most common drivers:
+What is causing inflation is rarely one single thing.
+It is typically the result of several economic forces acting simultaneously.
+Here are the three most common drivers economists use to explain what is inflation at any given time.

 1. Demand-Pull Inflation

-When consumers have more money to spend — due to wage growth, government stimulus, or easy credit — demand for goods and services rises faster than supply.
+When consumers have more money to spend — due to wage growth, government stimulus, or easy credit — demand for goods and services rises faster than supply can keep up.
 Businesses respond by raising prices.
 This is sometimes called “too much money chasing too few goods.”
-The post-COVID surge in consumer spending was a textbook example of demand-pull inflation in action.
+The post-COVID surge in consumer spending from 2021 to 2022 was a textbook example of demand-pull being what is causing inflation at scale.

 2. Cost-Push Inflation

-When the cost of producing goods rises — due to higher energy prices, raw material shortages, or supply chain disruptions — businesses pass those costs on to consumers in the form of higher prices.
-The 2022–2023 inflation surge was heavily cost-push, driven by global supply chain breakdowns following the pandemic.
-The March 2026 spike is a fresh example: surging gasoline prices pushing energy costs higher and rippling through transportation and food supply chains.
+When the cost of producing goods rises — due to higher energy prices, raw material shortages, or supply chain disruptions — businesses pass those costs on to consumers through higher prices.
+The 2022–2023 surge was heavily cost-push.
+The March 2026 spike is a fresh example: surging gasoline prices are precisely what is causing inflation to jump sharply, rippling through transportation and food supply chains.

 3. Built-In (Wage-Price) Inflation

 When workers expect prices to keep rising, they demand higher wages.
-Higher wages increase business costs, which leads to higher prices, which leads to more wage demands.
-This self-reinforcing cycle is one reason central banks work hard to keep inflation expectations anchored.
-Once this loop starts, it is difficult to break without raising interest rates significantly.
+Higher wages raise business costs, which leads to higher prices, which leads to more wage demands.
+This self-reinforcing cycle — the wage-price spiral — is one reason central banks work hard to keep inflation expectations anchored.
+Once it starts, it is very difficult to break without raising interest rates significantly.

 What is causing inflation right now in 2026?
-The dominant driver is energy costs — specifically gasoline, which jumped over 21% in March 2026.
-Beyond energy, shelter costs (housing, rent) continue to run at 3% annually, and food prices remain elevated at 2.7% year-over-year, both squeezing household budgets.
+The dominant driver is energy — specifically gasoline, which jumped over 21% in March 2026 due to Middle East tensions.
+Beyond energy, shelter costs continue running at 3% annually and food prices remain at 2.7% year-over-year, both squeezing household budgets.

-Headline Inflation vs Core Inflation: What’s the Difference?
+Headline Inflation vs Core Inflation: What is the Difference?

-You will often see two inflation figures reported — headline and core.
-Understanding the difference helps you read financial news more accurately.
+You will often see two figures when people discuss what is inflation today — headline and core.
+Understanding the difference helps you read financial news accurately and understand what the Federal Reserve is actually reacting to.

 • Headline inflation includes everything in the CPI basket — food, energy, housing, healthcare, clothing, and more.
 It reflects what consumers actually pay.
 The current headline rate is 3.3%.

-• Core inflation strips out food and energy prices, which tend to be volatile and driven by temporary factors like weather or geopolitical events.
-Core inflation is currently 2.6% — a better gauge of underlying price trends.
+• Core inflation strips out food and energy prices, which tend to be volatile and driven by temporary factors.
+Core inflation is currently 2.6% — a better gauge of the underlying structural answer to what is inflation doing long term.

-The Federal Reserve focuses primarily on a related measure called the PCE (Personal Consumption Expenditures) price index when setting interest rates, though CPI is the most widely cited inflation measure in the media.
+The Federal Reserve focuses primarily on a related measure called the PCE (Personal Consumption Expenditures) price index when setting interest rates, though the CPI is the most widely cited figure in the news.
+The gap between headline and core right now — 3.3% vs 2.6% — tells you the current spike is largely energy-driven and may moderate if gasoline prices fall.

-Stagflation is a particularly damaging economic condition that combines three problems at once: high inflation, slow economic growth (stagnation), and high unemployment.
-The term was coined during the 1970s oil crisis, when the US experienced exactly this combination — a scenario central banks struggle to address because the usual tools work in opposite directions.
+Stagflation is a particularly damaging economic condition that combines high inflation, slow economic growth, and high unemployment simultaneously.
+It sits at the extreme end of what is inflation risk — and is notoriously difficult for policymakers to address because the standard tools work in opposite directions.

 To fight inflation, central banks raise interest rates — which slows growth and increases unemployment.
-But if the economy is already stagnating and unemployment is already rising, raising rates makes conditions worse, not better.
-That is the stagflation trap.
+But if the economy is already stagnating and unemployment is already rising, raising rates makes conditions worse.
+That is the stagflation trap, and it is why the 1970s oil crisis — the most severe US stagflation episode — took years of painful policy to resolve.

-As of 2026, the US economy is not in stagflation — GDP growth remains positive and unemployment is relatively low — but rising energy prices and slowing consumer spending have led some economists to flag stagflation risk if inflation persists while growth decelerates.
+As of April 2026, the US economy is not in stagflation — GDP growth remains positive and unemployment is relatively low.
+However, rising energy prices and slowing consumer spending have led some economists to flag stagflation risk if what is inflation doing now continues to worsen while growth decelerates through the rest of 2026.

 Inflation Relief: Are There Inflation Relief Checks or Stimulus Payments?

-Many Americans searching for inflation relief want to know whether new government payments are coming.
-Here is the current, accurate picture:
+Many Americans searching for inflation relief want to know whether new government payments are coming to offset what is inflation doing to their household budgets.
+Here is the current, accurate picture — verified against official sources.

 Federal Inflation Relief Stimulus Checks (2026)

 No new federal inflation relief stimulus checks have been approved as of April 2026.
-The last federal economic impact payments went out in 2021 under the American Rescue Plan.
-A final round of automatic payments — up to $1,400 per person for those who hadn’t claimed the Recovery Rebate Credit on their 2021 tax returns — was issued between December 2024 and January 2025.
-The deadline to claim that credit was April 15, 2025, and has now passed.
+The last federal economic impact payments went out in 2021.
+A final round of automatic payments — up to $1,400 per person for those who had not claimed the Recovery Rebate Credit on their 2021 tax returns — was issued between December 2024 and January 2025.
+The deadline to claim that credit was April 15, 2025, and has now passed with no extensions.

 State-Level Inflation Relief Checks

 ⚠️ Watch out for scams.
-Viral posts claiming “$2,000 IRS inflation payments” or “approved direct deposits” are overwhelmingly misinformation or scam attempts.
+Viral posts claiming “$2,000 IRS inflation payments” or “approved direct deposits” are overwhelmingly misinformation or outright scam attempts.
 The IRS does not announce payments through social media.
-Always verify at irs.gov directly.
+Always verify at irs.gov directly before clicking any links or sharing personal information.

 Your Grocery and Energy Bills

 Food prices are up 2.7% year-over-year and gasoline is up over 18% as of March 2026.
-These are two of the most visible and frequent reminders of inflation in everyday life — you feel them every time you fill up your tank or check out at the supermarket.
+These are the most visible reminders of what is inflation in everyday life — felt every time you fill up your tank or check out at the supermarket.
+Our Budget Planner Calculator lets you track exactly where what is inflation hitting your spending hardest.

 Your Rent and Housing Costs

-Shelter costs — rent, homeowners’ equivalent rent, and lodging — make up roughly one-third of the CPI basket.
-With shelter inflation running at 3% year-over-year, housing remains one of the most persistent inflation drivers for most households.
-For renters especially, annual rent increases above wage growth are a direct erosion of real purchasing power.
+Shelter costs — rent, homeowners’ equivalent rent, and lodging — make up roughly one-third of the entire CPI basket.
+With shelter inflation running at 3% year-over-year, housing is one of the most persistent parts of what is inflation right now.
+For renters especially, annual increases above wage growth represent a direct and compounding erosion of real purchasing power.

 Your Savings and Cash

 Cash sitting in a low-yield account loses real value during inflationary periods.
-If your savings account earns 0.5% and inflation is 3.3%, you are losing 2.8% in real purchasing power annually.
-High-yield savings accounts (currently paying 4–5% APY) at least partially offset this, but inflation-beating returns over the long term typically require investing in growth assets.
+If your savings account earns 0.5% and what is inflation running at is 3.3%, you are losing 2.8% of purchasing power annually — silently, without seeing a single dollar leave your account.
+High-yield savings accounts (currently paying 4–5% APY) at least partially offset what is inflation doing to your cash savings.

 Your Retirement Nest Egg

-Inflation is arguably the biggest silent threat to retirement savings.
-A retirement portfolio that generates 6% nominal returns in a 3% inflation environment has a real return of only 3%.
-And a $1,000,000 nest egg in 25 years at 2.5% inflation is worth only about $540,000 in today’s purchasing power.
-This is why our Retirement Planner Calculator includes an inflation adjustment — so your projections reflect real, not just nominal, outcomes.
+What is inflation doing to retirement savings is arguably its most damaging long-term effect.
+A portfolio generating 6% nominal returns in a 3% inflation environment has a real return of only 3%.
+And $1,000,000 saved today is worth only about $540,000 in purchasing power 25 years from now at 2.5% annual inflation.
+Use our Retirement Planner Calculator to model this with an inflation adjustment included.

 Your Debt